BangkitPMed/PMed_OCR/README.md

 ## Introduction
 This repository is the machine learning part for the PMed Project. <br />

 This repository contains the data preprocessing, model training, converting model to tflite, and android demo app.

 ## Selected Theme

 Healthcare & Animal Welfare

+## Instruction

+1. Train the model using the transfer_learning_recognizer_model.ipynb file
+2. Convert the model to TF Lite
+3. Change the tflite file in the android demo app to test the trained model